 Without power, cell service could drop off.
 Traffic signals won’t work.

 State officials acknowledged that the blackouts were more than just a huge headache for Californians but defended PG&E’s decision to cut power to prevent another deadly wildfire.

-“It is a massive inconvenience,” California Gov. Gavin Newsom said at a bill-signing ceremony on Tuesday, according to the Los Angeles Times.
+“It is a massive inconvenience,” California Gov. Gavin Newsome said at a bill signing ceremony on Tuesday, according to the Los Angeles Times.
 “No one wants to see this happen.
 But it is a public safety issue.”

 Others were more critical.